jhpyle/docassemble/_docs/docker.md

 ## Without Let's Encrypt

-See [using HTTPS] for instructions on setting up HTTPS without using [Let's Encrypt].

 Using your own SSL certificates with [Docker] requires that your SSL certificates reside within each container.
-There are three ways to accomplish this:
+There are several ways to accomplish this:

-* Use [S3], as explained in the [using HTTPS] section.
+* Use [S3] and upload the certificates to your bucket.
 * Use [persistent volumes] and copy the SSL certificate files (`docassemble.key`, `docassemble.crt`, and `docassemble.ca.pem`) into the volume for `/usr/share/docassemble/certs` before starting